 All dates are subject to change and stock runs may be cancelled at any time due to construction, maintenance, winter weather, and or inadequate river-levels.
 Stock runs are not guaranteed events and patrons are not surcharged for stockwater.
 Every year, the District has patrons ask for refunds when a stockrun does not occur.
 Since the District does not charge for stock runs, nor can it guarantee them, it is standard procedure for such reimbursement requests to be denied.
 Patrons are encouraged to call and request stock water in advance of each tentative stockrun to let us know their needs.
 We cannot assume that you need stock water unless you specifically request it.
 Good communication with the District Office and our field crew is key to your success!
 The latest updates will be posted here, but for more real-time info, please call your Swalley Ditchrider/Field Technician.

-STOCKRUN NOTICE: Stock runs may be cancelled at any time due to weather, maintenance, for safety reasons, and or inadequate river-levels.
+STOCKRUN NOTICE: Stock runs may be cancelled at any time due to weather, maintenance, safety concerns, and or inadequate river-levels.
 Stock runs are not guaranteed events and patrons are not assessed charges for stockwater.
+Always have a backup plan if you have stock that need water.
 Please contact the office for more info or concerns.